Mikea15/mikea15.github.io/_posts/2016-10-26-postmortem-jumpy-rope-is-born.md

-While waiting for assets from the team, I had made UI, a Replay System to save people&#8217;s games and replay them as ghosts ( never made it ), local two player mode ( was removed because people didn&#8217;t play it ), changed leaderboard system to be cross-platform and integrated with facebook, changed gameplay input based on player feedback ( twice ), and of course the api to handle all that stuff online.
+While waiting for assets from the team, I had made UI, a Replay System to save people's games and replay them as ghosts ( never made it ), local two player mode ( was removed because people didn't play it ), changed leaderboard system to be cross-platform and integrated with facebook, changed gameplay input based on player feedback ( twice ), and of course the api to handle all that stuff online.
 The UI took several iterations, I really think that at each step it got better, but at some point I had to close on a final version.

 <blockquote class="twitter-tweet" data-width="525" data-dnt="true">
   <p lang="en" dir="ltr">
-    Last UI Redesign I hope&#8230; Made this 3 times already.. a <a href="https://twitter.com/hashtag/gamedev?src=hash&ref_src=twsrc%5Etfw">#gamedev</a> suffers.. :P How's my 'Programmer' art for ya? :P <a href="https://t.co/N45tvEaDOw">pic.twitter.com/N45tvEaDOw</a>
+    Last UI Redesign I hope...
+Made this 3 times already.. a <a href="https://twitter.com/hashtag/gamedev?src=hash&ref_src=twsrc%5Etfw">#gamedev</a> suffers.. :P How's my 'Programmer' art for ya? :P <a href="https://t.co/N45tvEaDOw">pic.twitter.com/N45tvEaDOw</a>
   </p>

   <p>